-STEP 12: Department develops a plan to address recommendations of reviewer and self-study

-After the narrative report is received, the department should review the self-study, the report, and recommendations and develop a plan to monitor and address those recommendations over the next five years.
+STEP 15: Department develops a plan to address recommendations of reviewer and self-study After the narrative report is received, the department should review the self-study, the report, and recommendations and develop a plan to monitor and address those recommendations over the next five years.

-STEP 13: Implement plan to address recommendations of reviewer and self-study as a part of the ongoing institutional effectiveness process
+STEP 16: Implement plan to address recommendations of reviewer and self-study as a part of the ongoing institutional effectiveness process

-The improvement plan can be incorporated as a part of the ongoing institutional effectiveness plans that are due from departments in September of each year.
-Departments should plan assessment strategies that will allow them to evaluate the recommended approaches on an ongoing basis using both direct and indirect data (grades, surveys, employer data, etc.).
+The improvement plan can be incorporated as part of the ongoing outcomes assessment/institutional effectiveness plans that are due from departments in September of each year.
+Departments should plan assessment strategies that will allow them to evaluate the recommended approaches on an ongoing basis using both direct (comprehensive exam, licensure exam, portfolio, rubric, thesis, etc.) and indirect measures (grades, surveys, count, etc.).